softins/jamuluswebsite/wiki/en/en-Server-Linux.md

 ## Running a "headless" server

 The following guide is for running Jamulus as a "pure" server on **hardware without audio** (e.g. on a 3rd party/cloud host) and assumes Ubuntu/Debian distributions using systemd.
-We also have instructions for [Raspberry Pi](Server-Rpi), which rock too.

 * _Jamulus user [Grigory](https://sourceforge.net/u/cidnurg/profile/) maintains a **[Docker image for Jamulus](https://hub.docker.com/r/grundic/jamulus)** which you can use._